 Holiday Gift Guide for Experienced Crafters

-Upgraded equipment.
-Maybe you’ve got a first generation Silhouette Cameo and you’ve been eyeing a colorful new Cameo 3 (you’ll love the autoblade!).
+- Upgraded equipment.
+Maybe you’ve got an older generation Silhouette or Cricut and you’ve been eyeing the new Cameo 4 or Cricut Maker?
 Perhaps you are still using an iron for heat transfer materials, a good upgrade would be a heat press.
 Whatever older equipment you have, Christmas is the perfect time to ask for that upgrade.

-A new craft and beginning supplies.
+- A new craft and beginning supplies.
 If there is one thing that crafters are addicted to, it’s NEW CRAFTS!
-Especially for those that run a craft business, it’s nice to be able to do something crafty that isn’t related to the business.
-For me personally, my latest obsession is 3D printing and I am having a great time with my Silhouette Alta.
+Especially for those that run a craft business, it’s nice to be able to do something crafty that isn’t related to the business or to add a new product line with your new machine.
+For me personally, my latest obsession is laser cutting and I am having a great time with my Glowforge (see some of the things I’ve made at Made with Forge).
 If you’ve got something else in mind be sure to add it to your Christmas list.

-Crafty swag.
+- Crafty swag.
 From tee shirts to socks and bags, Etsy has plenty of goods to scream out that crafting is your thing!
-Here’s a few of my favorites:
+Here are a few of my favorites:

 I love that Skillshare has a large variety of classes to choose from – over 22,000 of them.
 They also sell gift cards in the form of monthly memberships.
 This means that the recipient would get unlimited access to all the classes for the number of months purchased.